-Lumina Networks acquired the Brocade software-defined network (SDN) controller in its acquisition of Brocade in 2017.
+Lumina Networks acquired the Brocade software-defined network (SDN) controller in 2017.
 The SDN controller is now known as the Lumina SDN Controller and its foundation is OpenDaylight (ODL.) project’s SDN controller.
 Kevin Woods, Lumina’s vice president of product management, told SDxCentral that Lumina has a particular advantage because its “SDN controller based on OpenDaylight can manage both the physical and virtual from the same platform.”

 An SDN Controller is the “brains” of a network that uses southbound application programming interfaces (APIs) to direct traffic and data to switches/routers.
 It applies northbound APIs to send applications and business logic to intelligent networks.